openshift/cluster-version-operator/docs/dev/metrics.md

 Metrics about the installation:

 `cluster_installer` records information about the installation process.
-The type is either "openshift-install", indicating that `openshift-install` was used to install the cluster (IPI) or "", indicating that an unknown process installed the cluster (UPI).
+The type is either "openshift-install", indicating that `openshift-install` was used to install the cluster (IPI) or "other", indicating that an unknown process installed the cluster (UPI).
 When `openshift-install` creates a cluster, it will also report its version and invoker.
+When an unknown process installed the cluster, the version and invoker reported will be that of the `openshift-install` invocation which created the manifests.
 The version is helpful for determining exactly which builds are being used to install (e.g. were they official builds or had they been modified).
-The invoker is "user" by default, but it may be overridden by a consuming tool (e.g. Hive, CI).
+The invoker is "user" by default, but it may be overridden by a consuming tool (e.g. Hive, CI, Assisted Installer).

 ```
 # TYPE cluster_installer gauge
 cluster_installer{type="openshift-install",invoker="user",version="unreleased-master-1209-gfd08f44181f2111486749e2fb38399088f315cfb"} 1
-cluster_installer{type="",invoker="",version=""} 1
+cluster_installer{type="other",invoker="user",version="unreleased-master-1209-gfd08f44181f2111486749e2fb38399088f315cfb"} 1
 ```